minseochh02/egdesk-scratch/docs/APPSSCRIPT-TOOLS-GUIDE.md

 export * from './apps-script-write-file';
 export * from './apps-script-partial-edit';
 export * from './apps-script-rename-file';
+export * from './apps-script-delete-file';

 export { AppsScriptListFilesTool } from './apps-script-list-files';
 export { AppsScriptReadFileTool } from './apps-script-read-file';
 export { AppsScriptWriteFileTool } from './apps-script-write-file';
 export { AppsScriptPartialEditTool } from './apps-script-partial-edit';
 export { AppsScriptRenameFileTool } from './apps-script-rename-file';
+export { AppsScriptDeleteFileTool } from './apps-script-delete-file';
 ```

 ## Tool Interface Requirements